pratyushplp/WebApiGame/README.md

 # WebApiGame
-Created a simple web api game simulation which consist of characters,weapons and skills using asp.net core 3.1 web apis, Entity framework, MSSQL, automapper.
+A simple web API game simulation that consists of characters, weapons and skills.
+Created the application using the following technologies
+1. asp.net core 3.1 web apis
+2. Entity framework
+3. MSSQL
+4. Automapper
+5. Implemented JWT authentication for security(hashing and salting for password protection.)

+Following Desing Patterns and methodologies were implemented

-Implemented JWT authentication for security. implemented repository pattern, DTO, dependecy injection, code first approact for EF, hashing ans salting for password protection.
+implemented repository pattern, DTO, dependency injection, code code-first approach for EF.